MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-assembly-order-posting.md

 ![Summary of the cost adjustment algorithm for assembly posting](media/design_details_assembly_posting_4.jpg "Summary of the cost adjustment algorithm for assembly posting")

 > [!NOTE]
->  The Make WIP Adjustments element, in lines 7 and 8, is responsible for forwarding production material and capacity usage to the output of unfinished production orders.
+>  The Make WIP Adjustments element, in lines 7 and 8, is responsible for forwarding production material and capacity usage to the output of unfinished works orders.
 This is not used when adjusting assembly order costs as the concept of WIP does not apply to assembly.

-For information about how costs from assembly and production are posted to the general ledger, see [Design Details: Inventory Posting](design-details-inventory-posting.md).
+For information about how costs from assembly and production are posted to the general ledger, see [Design Details: Stock Posting](design-details-inventory-posting.md).

 ## <a name="assembly-costs-are-always-actual"></a>Assembly Costs are Always Actual
- The concept of work in process (WIP) does not apply in assembly order posting.
+ The concept of work in progress (WIP) does not apply in assembly order posting.
 Assembly costs are only posted as actual cost, never as expected cost.
 For more information, see [Design Details: Expected Cost Posting](design-details-expected-cost-posting.md).

 This is enabled by the following data structure.